c-elliott96/hackernews/README.md

 * `User.karma` is an _integer_.
 "The user's karma."
 * `User.about` is _text_.
 "The user's optional self-description.
 HTML."
 * `User.submitted` is an _integer array_.
 "List of the user's stories, polls and comments."
 It should be a list of `Item.hn_id`(s).

+## Development Changes

+Note: This subsection should be replaced by the CHANGELOG when I release an initial version.

+* [2024-05-29]

+  I added a log WARN message to HackerNews.get if we attempt to access a resource that returns `nil` for the response body.
+This shouldn't happen, but it seems like I can't rely on the response code because even bad item IDs result in a `res.code` of 200.

+  I also started work on adding a temporary utility script that I'll use to populate the DB with a small subset of items, to try to get a feel for how much data the whole HN dump will consume.
+  [This](https://news.ycombinator.com/item?id=38861301) post seems to indicate that the dataset should be ~5-6GB.

+---

+I am using [GFM](https://github.github.com/gfm/) as the markdown specification for this document.
+I do also format dates in here similarly to inactive timestamps in Emacs' org-mode.